 Major Program of Studies at FSU: 48 hours

 Students must earn a grade of C or better (C minus is not acceptable) in all courses required for the major except foreign language.

 Each of the following:

 ARH 2050 (Survey I) (3) Intro. to History and Criticism of Art I: Pre-historic through Medieval

 ARH 2051 (Survey II) (3) Intro. to History and Criticism of Art II: Renaissance through Modern

-ARH 4800 (3) Methods of Art Criticism or other approved seminar.
+Two ARH 4800 (6) Methods of Art Criticism or other approved seminar.

-Art history courses at the 4000 level; at least one course must be in world arts.
+Art history courses at the 4000 level.
 All ancient art history courses at the 3000 level and above are considered to be advanced.
 Students not minoring in Museum Studies may apply one internship (ARH 4941) toward meeting this requirement.
 Students should select courses, in consultation with their advisor, that are consistent with their academic and career goals.